liviamiyabara/School_District_Analysis/README.md

 ![ScreenShot]( https://github.com/liviamiyabara/School_District_Analysis/blob/main/Resources/Change3.png)

-The last and more complex change was the replacement of the passing math, passing reading and overall passing percentage using the loc method using the index of a specific row and column:
+The last and more complex change was the replacement of the new passing math, passing reading and overall passing percentages calculated above.
+The loc method was used again, but this time instead of conditions, the index of a specific row and column was applied to substitute the old percentages to the new calculations in the per_school_summary_df.

 ![ScreenShot]( https://github.com/liviamiyabara/School_District_Analysis/blob/main/Resources/Change4.png)